All articles

 How Face Swap Apps Handle Your Photos

-The single biggest privacy variable in any face swap app is where the processing happens.
-There are two architectures, and they have very different implications for your data.
+The single biggest privacy variable is whether your face data is attached to an identity.
+There are two patterns, and they have very different implications for your data.

 If you want to understand the technical pipeline behind face swap — detection, landmark mapping, encoder/decoder swap, blending — our plain-English guide to how AI face swap works walks through the full four-stage process.
 The privacy question is not about the pipeline itself.
-It is about where that pipeline runs.
+It is about who the app makes you tell it you are.

 Privacy Risks of Cloud-Based Face Swap Tools